kltm/transcript-viewer/README.md

 There are currently three displays of two attempts at using the Plotly.js package.
 Some are more functional/usable than others.

-The highlights are things like zooming (click and drag in the display), panning (pull left and right while over the x-axis), and screen shots.
+The current highlights are things like zooming (click and drag in the display), panning (pull left and right while over the x-axis), and screen shots.
 Notice the controls that appear above the display when hovering over the display; as well, double-clicking returns the zoom